BiancaTaisePommerening/UFOs/README.md

 ## Project Overview

-The purpose of this project was to build a dynamic webpage that accepts user inputs, where the user can filter through multiple options, on which the website visually displays the result of the selection criteria simultaneously and at the same time deliver a visually appealing and interactive webpage.
+The purpose of this project was to build a dynamic webpage about UFOs that accepts user inputs, where the user can filter through multiple options, on which the website visually displays the result of the selection criteria simultaneously and at the same time deliver a visually appealing and interactive webpage.